Today, I watered my house plants, and paying attention to some signs, I knew I had an unwanted invader.

 First, I examine and thoroughly look under each leaf, its stem and on any new forming leaves and squish any signs of insects (eggs, adults).
 With your fingers you can feel grit and their remnants.
 I then take the plant to a large sink and rinse the leaves and stems as much as I can with water, making sure each leaf is clean by the eye and by feel.
 It's an arduous task, but worth the results.

 Unfortunately, this control is not a one time deal.
-I have developed patience and perseverance in examining plants for several days, until I see no evidence of a pests presence.
+I have developed patience and perseverance in examining plants for several days, and weeks until I see no evidence of a pests presence.
 It's rather time consuming, but I find I don't have to worry about misapplications of pesticides and since using chemicals indoors don't appeal to my health consciousness, I avoid it as much as I can.
 When certain leaves are more damaged than others, I also prune them off the plant entirely.
 Having damaged leaves is unattractive anyway, and their removal helps reduce insect populations - it's rather effective to prune away anything that is disfigured.
 One hint though: you must not leave bits of leaf remnants.
 These are fabulous hiding grounds for crawler stages of insects.
 I prune the leaf as far back to where it's attached, and remove any leafy bits that would be areas to look out for down the road.

 Two website links I would like to share, and will share often are:

 Each define, describe and give great samples of preventative measures, how to recognize plant damage, pointing to pest problems, and varied methods to control household invaders.
-I especially like the Colorado State University website for their photographs and warnings regarding chemical controls.

 As the weeks progress, and as I examine my plants regularly, I will post more problems for sure...